Of American-English origin, the colloquial phrase to paint the town red means to enjoy oneself flamboyantly, to go on a boisterous or exuberant spree.

 an actual piece of drunken vandalism by the Marquis of Waterford and a bunch of his chums who, as an aristocratic joke, actually painted parts of the local town red in the area of Melton Mowbray, Leicestershire, in 1837.
 The incident created sufficient stir to be recorded in contemporary verse and engraving.

-However, it is difficult to explain how an event which took place in England can be the origin of a phrase which appeared in the USA forty-five years later.
+However, it is difficult to explain how an event that took place in England in 1837 can be the origin of a phrase that appeared in the USA forty-four years later.

 The following picture depicts that “piece of vandalism”: